A Quick Guide to Office Hoteling Best Practices

-Office hoteling concept requires the right approach.
+Office hoteling concept requires the right approach (read what is hoteling).
 Without a good plan for coordinating desk assignments, your office will quickly descend into chaos!
 The last thing you want are desks doubled up while others sit empty or employees get lost in the shuffle of ever-changing seating arrangements.

 Here’s a quick rundown of best practices to consider before making office hoteling part of your space utilization strategy.

 First, invest in good office hoteling software—you’ll need it.
 Centralizing all aspects of hotel desk booking and management is key to making it work.
 Here are a few must-have features in office hoteling software:

 - Interactive floor plans: You’ll need a way to physically see what desks are open and where people are sitting.

 - Integrations: You’ll need software that ties into your communication platforms and other software to make it part of your ecosystem.

 - Mobile accessibility: This is important especially if your facilities are larger and you’ll be coordinating hotel desks on-the-go.

 Beyond these features, your hotel desk booking platform should be easy-to-use, cloud-hosted for ultimate accessibility, real-time enabled, and customizable to your facilities.

 And let’s not forget about the person utilizing this software.
 When centralizing hotel desk booking and management, you should also centralize its oversight.
 Having a single facilities manager or desk coordinator manage hoteling is smart.
 They’ll serve as a single point of contact and knowledge regarding your hotel desking policies—whether it’s workers with questions about their arrangement or executives with queries about utilization trends.